 Ramadan in Memphis: A Time for Reflection, Community, and Great Food

-Ramadan, the holiest month in Islam, begins this weekend, bringing with it a time of fasting, prayer, and community.
+Ramadan, the holiest month in Islam, begins next week, bringing with it a time of fasting, prayer, and community.
 Memphis, with its big and growing Muslim population, offers plenty of ways to observe the holy month, whether you’re looking for a mosque to pray, a place to break your fast, or a spot to grab some delicious halal food.

 Here’s your guide to experiencing Ramadan in the 901!